RobRendell/gTove/README.md

 * Ross was trying to navigate with the browser forward/back buttons.
 * Need some way to move files/folders in file browser.
 * Andrew requests a way to draw a multi-line polygon to select an area to clear fog of war.
-* Bundles don't support templates.
-* "Miniature list" feature, which pops up a table with the mini names.  "+ column" button to add a new column of editable fields to the table, and make it that you can sort the table ascending/descending by clicking a column heading, and you could use it for initiative tracking, hit points or anything else.
-You'd also want a way to highlight/focus on a mini from its row in the table.
-Also, checkbox on columns for "show as bar" for things like hitpoint bars.
 * Would be nicer if revealed minis could be attached to hidden ones, and the Redux actions are automagically translated so that they work for both players and GMs.
 * Mini menu is getting large.
 Perhaps have a "Setup" submenu with Hide/Show, Rename, Duplicate, Scale, Hide Base, Color Base